BIERCHEN/ BIRCHEN/ BIRGEN Genealogy Page

 4. Nicolas BIERCHEN born Nov 18 1839 at Eschdorf, see below

-Nicolas BIERCHEN, born November 18, 1839, (Occupation: Feldhüter or garde-champêtre, forestry guard) married Elisabeth SCHWEICH or SCHWEIG on Dec13 1876 in Heiderscheid.
+Nicolas BIERCHEN, born November 18, 1839, died Sep 30 1895 in Eschdorf.
+His occupation was: Feldhüter or garde-champêtre, forestry guard.
+He married Elisabeth SCHWEICH or SCHWEIG on Dec13 1876 in Heiderscheid.
 She was the daughter of Johan SCHWEICH and Marie PLETSCHETTE of Eschdorf.)
 For more about Elizabeth's family, see SCHWEIG Notes below.
 She was born Jun 14 1853 in Eschdorf and died Jan 25 1923 in Hollenfels.
 They had a large family all born in Eschdorf.
-Five brothers came to the US:
+Five sons came to the US:

 1. Pierre SCHERFF May 7 1903